-Percentage of service providers surveyed responding that they "agree" or "strongly agree" to the following statements (responses on five-point scale: "strongly disagree"/"neutral"/"agree"/"strongly agree"):
+Percentage of service providers surveyed responding that they "agree" or "strongly agree" to the following statements (responses on five-point scale: "strongly disagree"/"disagree"/"neutral"/"agree"/"strongly agree"):

-, a "I would prefer not to provide services to men who have sex with men." b "I would prefer not to provide services to sex workers." С "I would prefer not to provide services to transgender people." d "I would prefer not to provide services to people who inject drugs." e For those answering that they "agree" or "strongly agree", ask: "Do you agree or strongly agree because: "They put me at higher risk for disease"?
+(cosponed on the point sealer surely along of a meaning agree , and agree , a "I would prefer not to provide services to men who have sex with men." b "I would prefer not to provide services to sex workers." С "I would prefer not to provide services to transgender people." d "I would prefer not to provide services to people who inject drugs." e For those answering that they "agree" or "strongly agree", ask: "Do you agree or strongly agree because: "They put me at higher risk for disease"?
 "This group engages in immoral behaviour"?
 "I have not received training to work with this group"?
 "I am worried that people will think I am part of this group"?